 What Is Exothermic Welding?

-The connection is produced in a purpose-designed graphite mold.
-The weld employs an exothermic reaction of thermite (powdered metal) to heat the metal.
-Put simply, the exothermic process involves a chemical reaction that releases heat and requires no external source of heat.
-The chemical reaction that produces the heat is an aluminothermic reaction between aluminum powder and metal oxide.
+The connection is created in a purpose-built graphite mold.
+The weld uses a exothermic reaction of thermite (powdered metal) to heat the metal.
+In the simplest terms, an exothermic uses a sort of chemical reaction that creates heat and requires no external heat source.

 Exothermic Welding Process